PAC in DESI. II. Galaxy-halo connection into the $10^{6}{\rm M}_{\odot}$ frontier: Comparison and Implications

 As indicated by our SHMR constraints, dark matter haloes with masses down to $\sim10^{8.0}$-$10^{9.0}\,\msh$ are required to host the observed galaxies and reproduce the $\nwprp$ measurements.
 It is therefore informative to quantify the upper bounds on the minimum halo mass allowed by the data, as this can place constraints on dark matter models \citep{2019Galax...7...81Z}.

-To quantify this, we recompute the $\chi^2$ of the model fits after imposing a minimum halo mass $M_{\rm lim}$ in the Jiutian simulation (Planck18 cosmology, $z=0.1$) and compare it to the $\chi^2$ obtained without a cutoff.
-The SHMR is fixed to the MAP fiducial non-parametric model.
-Figure~\ref{fig:dchi2_Mlim} shows $\Delta\chi^2$ as a function of $M_{\rm lim}$.
-We find $\Delta\chi^2=9$ and $25$ at $M_{\rm lim}=10^{8.38}\,\msh$ and $10^{8.71}\,\msh$, respectively.
-Treating $M_{\rm lim}$ as a single degree of freedom and assuming Gaussian likelihoods, these correspond to approximate $3\sigma$ and $5\sigma$ upper mass bounds for the smallest dark matter haloes.
-Including the HOF from reionization models would reduce the inferred values, so these limits should be interpreted as strict upper bounds on the minimum halo mass.
+To quantify this, we impose a series of minimum halo masses, $M_{\rm lim}$, in the Jiutian simulation (Planck18 cosmology, $z=0.1$) and refit the fiducial parametric SHAM model at each fixed $M_{\rm lim}$, profiling over all other model parameters.
+We define $\Delta\chi^2=-2[\ln\mathcal{L}_{\rm prof}(M_{\rm lim})-\ln\mathcal{L}_{\rm prof}(\mathrm{no\ cutoff})]$.
+Figure~\ref{fig:dchi2_Mlim} shows the resulting profile-likelihood constraint as a function of $M_{\rm lim}$.
+We find $\Delta\chi^2=9$ and $25$ at $M_{\rm lim}=10^{8.80}\,\msh$ and $10^{10.24}\,\msh$, respectively.
+Treating $M_{\rm lim}$ as a single effective degree of freedom and adopting the asymptotic Gaussian likelihood-ratio approximation, these correspond to Gaussian-equivalent $3\sigma$ and $5\sigma$ upper limits on the minimum halo mass capable of hosting galaxies.
+Including the suppression of halo occupation predicted by reionization models would shift the inferred limits toward lower masses; therefore, these values should be interpreted as conservative upper bounds on the minimum halo mass.

 In this work, we only use measurements down to $10^{6.4}\,h_{70}^{-2}\,\ms$.
 As shown in Figure~\ref{fig:compare_smf}, \citetalias{2025MNRAS.540.1635X} also provides lower limits on the number densities extending to $10^{5.0}\,h_{70}^{-2}\,\ms$.
 Including these constraints would likely further reduce the upper bound on minimum halo mass and will be considered in future work.